oclif/core/MIGRATION.md

 }
 ```

-Where `./lib` points to the folder in which your `tsconfig.json` is configured to output to (if you are using TypeScript), and your single command CLI entrypoint `index.(ts|js)` is located at.
+Where `./lib` points to the folder in which your `tsconfig.json` is configured to output to (if you are using TypeScript), and your single command CLI entrypoint `index.(ts|js)` is located.